vsg-dev/vsgTutorial/introduction/Vulkan.md

 permalink: /introduction/Vulkan
 ---

-The standards body [Khronos](https://www.khronos.org/) releases, the successor to OpenGL, Vulkan-1.0 in February 2016, ushering in next gneration of Open, Cross Platform API for graphics and compute.
+The standards body [Khronos](https://www.khronos.org/) releases, the successor to OpenGL, Vulkan-1.0 in February 2016, ushering in next generation of Open, Cross Platform API for graphics and compute.

 ### Pros:
 * Very low CPU overhead enables lower poew consumption and higher performance.